nebula-orchestrator/docs/docs/best-practice.md

 * Docker manager - a API endpoint for monitoring the status is available at `/api/status`, consult the [api](https://github.com/nebula-orchestrator/docs/blob/master/docs/api.md) docs for more info.
 * Docker worker container - check that the worker container is running on all worker nodes.
 * (Optional) routing layers - changes depending on your design.
+* (Optional) reporting system - follow Kafka best practice to monitor it & ensure that the reporting containers\services are running.
 * App containers - check that the app containers are running on your worker nodes - adding a HEALTHCHECK configuration to the Dockerfile will make Nebula automatically restart containers marked as "unhealthy" and is therefor highly recommended.
 * End2End network connections - if your app accepts HTTP\TCP\UDP requests best to check e2e connectivity as well.